Your Cart (0)

 What Implementation Looks Like

-Most law firm AI projects start with a specific, bounded workflow: contract review for a practice group, or intake triage for a high-volume practice area.
-The engagement includes an assessment of your existing systems, a pilot on a limited document set, and a structured rollout with attorney training.
-Timeline is typically six to ten weeks from assessment to production.
+Most law firm AI projects start with a specific, bounded workflow: contract review for one transactional practice group, intake triage for a high-volume practice area, or first-pass discovery on a single matter type.
+The engagement begins with an assessment of existing systems (iManage, NetDocuments, Clio, Centerbase, whatever the firm runs on), a pilot on a limited document set, structured attorney training, and a rollout plan with explicit quality-control checkpoints.
+Timeline is typically six to ten weeks from assessment to production use for a single workflow.

 Running Start Digital works with law firms on AI implementations that respect professional responsibility requirements while creating real efficiency gains.